AdnanH901/Walmart_data_analysis/README.md

 ![image](https://github.com/user-attachments/assets/f8de23bf-ddbe-43ee-a85d-f637de54a949)
 <br><br>

 From 2010 to 2012, Walmart attained a monthly sales average of **600 million**.
 The majority, 48%, of stores are classified as *Type A* and contribute the most sales, accounting for 64% of sales overall and averaging **20,000** sales per store per month.
 Walmart performs much better during the hotter seasons, spring and summer, compared to the colder seasons, autumn and winter.
-Holidays, such as Christmas, are days that contribute to a large number of sales, with the corresponding week contributing around 10% to 20% of a given month's sales.
-January and November have performed the worst with sales numbers contributing only 5% and 6% respectively of sales overall.
+Holidays, such as Christmas, contribute to many sales, with the corresponding week contributing around 10% to 20% of a given month's sales.
+January and November have performed the worst with sales numbers contributing only 5% and 6% respectively.

 # Insights Deep Dive